exogen/graphbrainz/schema.md

   releases(after: String, first: Int, type: [ReleaseGroupType], status: [ReleaseStatus]): ReleaseConnection

   # A list of release group entities linked to this entity.
-  releaseGroups(after: String, first: Int, type: ReleaseGroupType, types: [ReleaseGroupType]): ReleaseGroupConnection
+  releaseGroups(after: String, first: Int, type: [ReleaseGroupType]): ReleaseGroupConnection

   # A list of work entities linked to this entity.
   works(after: String, first: Int): WorkConnection

-  # Relations between this entity and other entitites.
+  # Relationships between this entity and other entitites.
-  relations: Relations
+  relationships: Relationships
 }

 # A connection to a list of items.